Kashmiri Muslim Wedding- Custom, Rituals and Preparation

 It is the second visit of the newlywed couple to the bride’s home.

-A freshly baked cake decorated with nuts called roth is sent to the groom’s house on either Saturday or Tuesday by the bride’s parents.
+The bride’s parents send the groom a freshly baked cake decorated with nuts called roth on either Saturday or Tuesday.